djgroen/FabSim3/docs/containerized_versions.md

 ```
 	`fabsim_INSTALL_DIR` will be replaced by your local machine path.

-After, loading the environment variable from `fabsim_env.conf` into your into the current shell script, `fab` command will be available as a alias name to run for singularity image and accept all FabSim3 command.
+After loading the environment variable from `fabsim_env.conf` into your into the current shell script, `fab` command will be available as a alias name to run for singularity image and accept all FabSim3 command.

 ##### For QCG users